How To Export From Vietnam To Australia // Regulations, Taxes, And Tariffs When Importing To Australia

 Importers are responsible for ensuring that their items fit the import requirements.
 Failure to meet import standards can result in delays, additional expenditures, and, in some situations, the items being re-exported or destroyed at the importer’s expense.

-You may find product definitions and links to the applicable import conditions in BIOCON for various types of timber, wooden articles, bamboo, and similar items on the types of wood, wooden articles, bamboo, and associated products page.
+You can find product definitions and links to the applicable import conditions in BIOCON for various types of timber, wooden articles, bamboo, and similar items on the Types of Wood, Wooden Articles, Bamboo, and Associated Products page.

-The BICON import standards require you to show that pest hazards are reduced during manufacturing or with approved treatments.
-The department ensures that biosecurity hazards have been effectively managed by examining proof of compliance in documents and inspecting items when they arrive in Australia.
+The BICON import standards require you to demonstrate that pest hazards are reduced during manufacturing or through the use of approved treatments.
+The department ensures that biosecurity hazards have been effectively managed by examining proof of compliance in documents and inspecting items upon arrival in Australia.

 Regulations on Importing Furniture from Vietnam to Australia